Henley is located on the River Thames on the Oxfordshire

 constituency of such high-profile MPs as Micheal Heseltine (in

-the 1980/90s), and now the expressive Boris Johnson.
+the 1980/90s), then the expressive Boris Johnson (until he became Mayor of London).
 Politically,

 this is one of the most "Conservative" parts of the UK.
-All

 |